an1mehacker/SR-Economy-Simulator/README.md

 - Procedurally generate markets based on several factors like culture, political system and population

 # Data Structures
+SimulationStatus:
+Global information about the simulation that applies to all markets

 Market:
 A Market is a collection of corporations and individuals (Economy Entities) that are part of a single Planet or Space Station.
+Within a market you will conduct trades
   - Collection of Economy Entities
   - Collection of TradeGoodStatus

 TradeGoodStatus:
+Contains parameters and modifiers that apply to an entire market
-  - Trade Good to modifiy, price range modifiers, essential, legality, equilibrium quantity
+  - Trade Good to modify, price range modifiers, essential, legality, equilibrium quantity

 Economy Entity:
+Buys and sells trade goods
 An EE can produce more than one trade good.
 For example medicine and drugs.
 Or Common and Rare Minerals.
   - Collection of Order Listing

 Order Listing:
+Information about an individual demand to buy or sell an amount of goods
   - Operation (buy or sell), supply or demand quantity, price point modifier

 Trade Good Item (Planned):
+Whenever you buy trade goods, they're converted to items and placed on your inventory
   - Name
   - Price Bought
   - Place of origin